TradeMaster Calc

 Laminated Veneer Lumber (LVL) is engineered from thin wood veneers glued together with grain running parallel, producing a beam that's dimensionally stable and significantly stronger than dimensional lumber.
 Values below are based on manufacturer tables from major LVL producers using a 1.9E grade at L/240 deflection for floor applications and L/180 for roof applications.

-LVL Sizes Explained
+Common LVL Sizes

 Floor Beam Span Chart (40 psf live + 10 psf dead)